ryuichiueda/GlueLang/manual_src/error.rst

 Error messages
 ========================================

-When an error occurs, the script stop immediately and gives a message.
+When an error occurs, the script stop immediately and gives a message form the standard error.
 Here is an example.

 .. code-block:: bash

-	$ cat simple_error.glue
-	import PATH

-	diff
+	:linenos:

-	$ glue ./simple_error.glue
+	$ glue simple_error.glue
 	(snip)
 	Execution error at line 3, char 1
 		line3: diff